jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 3 Project/README.md

 Both datasets are quite clean as is, so I did not need to apply drastic changes.
 Though, touch-up was needed to enhance the interpretability for my clients.
 Changes made include:

 - 15 values or 0.13% of the artist_name field were missing.
-Filled with value "other" in Dataset1
+Filled with value "other" in Dataset 1.
 - 1 value or 0.01% of the track_name field was missing.
-Filled with value "other."
+Filled with value "other" in Dataset 1.
-- Converted track duration from milliseconds to minutes for better interpretability.
+- Converted track duration from milliseconds to minutes for better interpretability in both Datasets.
-- Renamed fields for better interpretability.
+- Renamed fields for better interpretability in both Datasets.
 - Deleted duplicate field in Dataset 2.
 - Stripped brackets and quotes in artist_name field in Dataset 2.